 - (1) Go to Layer Add Raster Layer (or Shift+Ctrl+R).
-Choose the raster data file 'raster elevations.asc'. - (2) Go to $Plugins \to BASEmesh \to Interpolation$, or click the respective button in the toolbar. - (3) As input for the quality mesh chose the nodes layer 'MeshTutorial_Renumbered_nodes.shp'. - (4) Check the radio button digital elevation map. - (5) As input for the Raster layer chose the raster data 'raster_elevations' and set the Band to 1. - (6) Click on Browse and set the output file name to 'MeshTutorial'. - (7) Click on Interpolate elevations.
+Choose the raster data file 'raster_elevations.asc'. - (2) Go to $Plugins \rightarrow BASEmesh \rightarrow Interpolation$, or click the respective button $\stackrel{\frown}{=}$ in the toolbar. - (3) As input for the quality mesh chose the nodes layer 'MeshTutorial_Renumbered_nodes.shp'. - (4) Check the radio button digital elevation map. - (5) As input for the Raster layer chose the raster data 'raster_elevations' and set the Band to 1. - (6) Click on Browse and set the output file name to 'MeshTutorial'. - (7) Click on Interpolate elevations.

-1.4 Tutorial 3: Using dividing constraints along boundary cross sections and setting up a BASEMENT simulation with a mesh from BASEmesh dividing costraints along cross sections in order to determine the number of mesh elements along a certain breakline during quality meshing.
-This is espescielly relevant for the use of Inner Boundary Conditions in BASEMENT, where an equal number of elments is required at the upstream and downstream edge of the Inner Boundary.
+1.4 Tutorial 3: Using dividing constraints along boundary cross sections and setting up a BASEMENT simulation with a mesh from BASEmesh

+This tutorial illustrates how to use the generated mesh from the BASEmesh plugin to set-up a numerical model with BASEMENT.
+In advance it is demonstrated, how to use dividing costraints along cross sections in order to determine the number of mesh elements along a certain breakline during quality meshing.
+This is espescielly relevant for the use of Inner Boundary Conditions in BASEMENT, where an equal number of elements is required at the upstream and downstream edge of the Inner Boundary.
 The mesh generation itself is covered in other tutorials and for the general set-up of BASEMENT command files, please take a look at the documents provided on the homepage of BASEMENT.
 BASEmesh / QGIS can be used to generate or determine the following BASEMENT input data: